EU Tyre Labelling

 2 - Wet Grip & Braking Distances

-Tyres are rated from A – G (however D and F ratings are not used).
-Choosing A-rated tyres over F-rated tyres could reduce wet braking distances by up to 18 metres.
+Wet weather tyres are rated A to G (D and F ratings are not used).
+A choice of A-rated tyres instead of G-rated tyres would cut wet braking distances by 18 metres.

 Tell me more